Online Casino Safety Guide (2026)

 How do I know if an online casino is safe?

-Check for a valid license, secure payments, trusted game providers, and responsive support.
-If in doubt, stick to casinos listed on Casino Beacon!
+Check for a valid licence, secure payments, trusted game providers, and responsive support.
+If in doubt, stick to casinos with stronger track records and current reviews.

 Is it safe to send my ID and documents?

-Yes, if the casino is licensed and uses secure upload methods.
-Never send personal documents over email or chat.
-Always complete the casino's verification process at the earliest opportunity for fast cashouts.
+Yes, if the casino is licensed and provides a secure upload method.
+Never send personal documents over email or chat, and complete the verification process early if possible.

 Can casinos access my banking info?

-Only for processing deposits and withdrawals through secure channels.
-No reputable casino will ever ask for your password or bank login.
+Only for processing payments through secure channels.
+No reputable casino should ever ask for your password or full banking login.

 What if I think I've been scammed?